folio-org/stripes-experiments/README.md

+# stripes-experiments

+Copyright (C) 2016 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "[LICENSE](LICENSE)" for more information.

+## Introduction

 Here you will find a prototype we're using to explore how a framework to build a UI for Folio might look.
 For the moment, we're calling it "Stripes".
 This preliminary effort is being undertaken by a small team while requirements gathering and UX design are underway.

 Directories here each contain NPM modules, as things solidify they will be split into separate git repositories.